turtlelazy/cybersecurity_final/README.md

     $ python3 -m venv ~/path/to/virtual/environment/directory
     ```
     <br>
-    The virtual environment can then be activated by being in the right directory, then typing the following line in a terminal
+    The virtual environment can then be activated by typing the following line in a terminal
     <br>
     ```
-    $ source (name of virtual environment directory)/bin/activate
+    $ source ~/path/to/virtual/environment/directory/bin/activate
     ```
     <br>
     To then install the required packages, navigate to this repository, and enter in the following with the virtual environment activated: